 Under IAS 16, each part of an item of property, plant and equipment with a cost that is significant in relation to the total costs of an item is depreciated separately.
 This is commonly referred to as component depreciation.
 Each separate part is depreciated over its useful economic life to the residual value.
 Under IFRS, the assessment of the useful economic life and the residual value of each part of the asset are determined on an annual basis.
-The Company is currently completing a detailed review of fixed assets to determine if additional component depreciation will be necessary.
+The Company has completed a detailed review of fixed assets and preliminarily concluded that there will be no transitional adjustments as a result of this issue.